 Many school boards have a policy against homework over the holidays or on any days of significance, yet, despite this, many teachers do indeed assign traditional, tiresome assignments that kids must scramble to complete the day before school reunites.
 And every year, I have several parents who request work for the break, perhaps envisioning endless bored-kid hours to fill.
 This year has been more stressful than most and your kids (and you!) deserve a break.

 Here’s my advice for the perfect holiday homework:

-Holidays should not equal homework; they should be a well-deserved, much needed break from the hustle and bustle of everyday life.
+Holidays should not equal homework; they should be a well-deserved, much-needed break from the hustle and bustle of everyday life.
 The best homework for your kids this season involves spending time together, having fun, eating delicious food and sharing a laugh.
 Your A+ holiday homework is simply to let go of the stress and the over-scheduling and to relax together with those you love most.

 I spend my days surrounded by twenty-five energetic little creatures, from three to five years-old.
 And, in case it has slipped your notice, December has arrived and snow has begun falling.
 That means much of my group is alight with Christmas spirit.
 There's a lot of chatter about Christmas trees, anticipated gifts, and of course, Santa.